wiki-me/articles/promoting_Open_Source_Projects.md

 Post to reddit or hacker news or lemmy, don't do it too frequently and the posts should have significant value, once a year seems like a pretty safe bet. saying you are the author and answering questions is also good.

 Use [star track](https://seladb.github.io/StarTrack-js/) to measure the success of your promotion efforts and see what works in practice.
-Consider developing other metrics like website page hits or measuring number of active users like shown on [the-federation](https://the-federation.info/platform/73).
+Consider developing other metrics like website page hits or measuring number of active users like shown on [fediverse observer](https://lemmy.fediverse.observer/stats).

 further reading: